 Do not try to cut corners and not do it or think that your car doesn’t need the maintenance or the service or the checkup or whatever it is, especially before going on a pretty big road trip.

 - Make sure that your spark plugs are okay

 - Make sure that you have the oil.

 - Make sure you have the brake fluids.

 - Then make sure that your tires are in great condition.

 - Make sure that you have an extra tire.

 Make sure that you have and have some extra oil with you because you never know and have some extra water.
 You never know if your radiator might heat up.
 All these little things can be completely and totally avoided if you simply do the proper service, the proper maintenance and checking of everything, and even your own tires.

 Getting Your Car Travel-Ready and Prepare for the Worse

-If you will be taking your existing vehicle on the road trip, ensuring it is well prepared is vital.
+If you will be taking your existing vehicle on the road trip, ensuring it is well-prepared is vital, bring your car to the wash.
 Check for aspects such as tire pressure, lights, wiper blades, oil and coolant levels, brakes, belts, and more.
 You should also be prepared for what you would do if you were involved in an accident.
 Steps range from assembling a good first aid kit to listing down the name of an accident lawyer who specializes in personal injury.